chandrasgit24/Demo-VM-creation/azure-vm-setup.md

 16. You may receive a certificate warning during the sign-in process.
 Click Yes or Continue to create the connection.
 ![Screenshot 2025-04-22 125839](https://github.com/user-attachments/assets/8c091524-e314-4e68-8a31-a1ba9e8eb99e)

-17.  # View the IIS welcome page #
+17.  # View the welcome page #
- In the portal, select the VM and in the overview of the VM, hover over the IP address to show Copy to clipboard.
-Copy the IP address and paste it into a browser tab.
-The default IIS welcome page will open, and should look like this:
+Access Your Windows VM
+You are now connected to your Azure Windows VM via Remote Desktop!You can now install software, configure settings, or run applications.